-Figure 5 Modified syntax table of intra luma mode coding

 Experimental results

 Coding conditions

-The proposed methods have been implemented on top of CE3-3.4 based on VTM-4.0 [5].
+The proposed methods have been implemented on top of CE3-3.4.1 based on VTM-4.0 [5].
 In addition to VTM-4.0, a codebase was also used for evaluation according to CE3-3 test condition as described in JVET-M1023 [2].
 In the codebase, all MPMs (6 MPMs in VTM-4.0) were fully encoder R-D checked in intra mode decision.
 The common test conditions are used for evaluation [6].